CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 ## Viral Concentration
 The concentration of virus-laden particles in a given room is computed using a two-box exposure model:

-* **Box 1** - long-range concentration: the viral concentration more than 2 m away from the infected host(s) assuming mass balance between the emission rate of the infected host(s) and the removal rates from the environmental/virological characteristics.
+* **Box 1 - Long-Range:** The viral concentration more than 2 m away from the infected host(s) assuming mass balance between the emission rate of the infected host(s) and the removal rates from the environmental/virological characteristics.
-* **Box 2** - short-range concentration: the *exhaled jet* concentration in close-proximity, computing using a two-stage exhaled jet model where the susceptible (exposed) host is distanced 0.5-2 m from the infected host.
+* **Box 2 - Short-Range:** The *exhaled jet* concentration in close-proximity, computed using a two-stage exhaled jet model where the susceptible host (exposed) is distanced 0.5-2 m from the infected host.

-### Architecture - Dynamic Infected
-Up untill CAiMIRA v4.19, the viral concentration (and dose exposure etc) was computed assuming all infected hosts had the same emission rate and short-range interactions, meaning the physical activity, expirational activity, face mask, immunity, and presence was assumed identical for all infected hosts.
-CAiMIRA v4.20 onwards allows "dynamic infected", i.e. individually defined properties (physical activity, expirational activity, face mask, immunity, and presence) for every infected that also may vary over time.
-This flexibility is implemented by combining several `models._ConcentrationModelBase()` instances in `models._ConcentrationModelBase()`.
-This section details the architecture of the concentration models following the implementation of dynamic infected.

-Consider a scenario where we have two infected hosts (Infected_A and Infected_B) in the room, and lets say the user provides the following information about our infected populations:
-- Infected_A is present from 8am to 4pm, and performs expirational_activity_A1 from 8am to 9am and expirational_activity_A2 from 9am to 4pm.
-- Infected_B is present from 8am to 11am, and performs expirational_activity_B the whole time.

-Computationally, an infected changing property abruptly is no different from the infected being replaced.
-Therefore, CAiMIRA defines, from Infected_A, two infected: Infected_A1 present from 8am to 9am performing expirational_activity_A1 and Infected_A2 present from 9am to 4pm performing expirational_activity_A2.

-The three infected are passed as instances of **InfectedPopulation** (`models.InfectedPopulation`) to **TotalViralConcentrationModel** (`models.TotalViralConcentrationModel`). **TotalViralConcentrationModel** is a child class of the abstract `models._TotalConcentrationModelBase` computing the long-range concentration for any type of aerosol.
-The inherited property `models.TotalViralConcentrationModel.concentration_models()` creates three instances of **ConcentrationModel** (`models.ConcentrationModel`) - one for Infected_A1, one for Infected_A2, and one for Infected_B.
-Each **ConcentrationModel** computes the long-range viral concentration as if its respective infected population was the only source of virions in the room.
-More precisely, each **ConcentrationModel** computes the concentration *increase* from the minimum background concentration.
-The total viral concentration in the room is, thereafter, computed in `models.TotalViralConcentrationModel.long_range_concentration()` as the sum of the concentration increase computed by all the **ConcentrationModel** instances and the minimum background concentration.
-One rational for this arcitecture is that infected with different expirational activities will have different probability distributions of the particle diameter, and must therefore be Monte Carlo integrated separately before added together (details below).

-Every single short-range interaction is modelled by an instance of `models.ShortRangeModel()` and passed upon initialization to the **InfectedPopulation**  exhaling the jet.
-The short-range concentration is then added to the long-range concentraiton in `models.TotalViralConcentrationModel.concentration()`.
-Note that `models.ShortRangeModel()` has its own instance of **Expiration** because the samples of $D$ are from different $\mathrm{p}_D(D)$ since $D_{\mathrm{max}}$ differs at long-range and short-range.
-Face masks interupt the exhaled yet stream, so only infected without face masks have short-range interactions.
+Because CAiMIRA is only meant to model airborne transmission, interactions where the susceptible and infected hosts are closer than 0.5 m apart are excluded.

 ### Long-Range Compartment
 #### Derivation of the Analytical Long-Range Concentration
-Assuming mass balance, the change in the viral concentration equals the difference between the total emission rate per volume and the total removal rate.
+Assuming mass balance, the rate of change of the viral concentration equals the difference between the total emission rate per volume and the total removal rate.
 The total emission rate per volume is simply the sum of the emission rate of every single infected divided by the room volume $V_r$, which can be expressed as $\frac{\sum_{n=1}^{n_p}\mathrm{vR}_n(D)\,N_{\mathrm{inf},n}}{V_r}$ for $n_p$ infected populations where the $n$-th population has $N_{\mathrm{inf},n}$ members with common emission rate $\mathrm{vR}_n(D)$.
 The removal is the product of the current viral removal rate $\lambda_{\mathrm{vRR}}(t,D)$ and viral concentration $C_{\mathrm{LR}}(t, D)$.
 In conclusion, the viral concentration is described by the ordinary differential equation (ODE)